 The city treasurer is elected at large every four years.
 The treasurer is responsible for tracking the revenues and expenditures of the city and is the official custodian of all municipal funds.

 The city clerk is elected at large every four years.
 The Clerk is responsible for keeping the corporate seal and all papers belonging to the municipality; the clerk attends all meetings of the corporate authorities and keeps the minutes of the meetings.
-Galva's clerk publishes all ordinances and resolutions, either in the Galva News or in pamphlet form.
-Additionally, the clerk assists in the preparation of the annual appropriations ordinance and receives and keeps all reports filed by the city treasurer.
+Galva's clerk publishes all ordinances and resolutions, either in the a newspaper of record or in pamphlet form.
+The clerk assists in the preparation of the annual appropriations ordinance and receives and keeps all reports filed by the city treasurer.

 The city administrator is appointed by the mayor with the advice and consent of the city council.
 Responsible for the day-to-day operations of the city, the administrator counts among his responsibilities: budgeting, finance, personnel administration, public relations and economic development.